 Skip to contents

-A standard load profile reflects the typical pattern of gas consumption.
+A standard load profile reflects the assumed pattern of gas consumption.
 It is used for forecasting and balancing purposes for various customer types or customer groups for which no continuous measurement data is available.
 In this respect, standard load profiles represent a simplification.

 Synthetic procedure

-The synthetic procedure takes a bottom-up approach: the gas consumption for a gas network is explained by the sum of the individual gas consumers within that network.2
+The synthetic procedure takes a bottom-up approach: the gas consumption is explained by the sum of the individual gas consumers.2 The gas consumption on day \(D\) is the result of three factors:

 1. outside temperature